React theming with emotion

 Emotion also supports a babel preset that will do some of the transformations at build time.

-This will make the final bundle size smaller, however it does not work with create-react-app so I decided not to use it here.
+This will make the final bundle size smaller, however it does not work with create-react-app

 You can read more about it in the Emotion 8 launch blog post.